Josh-XT/AGiXT/README.md

 - Instruct agents: Interact with agents by sending instructions and receiving responses in a chat-like interface.
 - Available commands: View the list of available commands and click on a command to insert it into the objective or instruction input boxes.
 - Dark mode: Toggle between light and dark themes for the frontend.

-The frontend is built using React and Material-UI and communicates with the backend through API endpoints.
+- Built using NextJS and Material-UI
+- Communicates with the backend through API endpoints

 ## Quick Start

-1. Obtain an OpenAI API key from [OpenAI](https://platform.openai.com).
+1. Obtain an OpenAI API key from [OpenAI](https://platform.openai.com) and add it to your `.env` file.
 2. Set the `OPENAI_API_KEY` in your `.env` file using the provided [.env.example](https://github.com/Josh-XT/Agent-LLM/blob/main/.env.example) as a template.
 3. Run the following Docker command in the folder with your `.env` file:

 ```
-docker compose up -d --build
+docker compose up -d
 ```

 4. Access the web interface at http://localhost